nuxt-community/gtm-module/README.md

 ### Manual GTM Initialization

+🚨 IMPORTANT 🚨

+There is a known issue with Nuxt < 2.12.0 fixed by nuxt/nuxt.js#6807 which causes shared state and adding multiple tags.
+Please use `nuxt-edge` for now if want to use `init` on server-side.

 There are several use cases that you may need more control over initialization:

 - Block Google Tag Manager before user directly allows (GDPR realisation or other)